ChimeraBlack1/SherpaDerp/README.md

 	- Sales Zones
 	- "named" accounts
-	- Sales funnel (still need more info on what this is)
-- Administrators (krishani, sumira, lisa, michelle)
+	- Sales funnel (still need more info on what this is) 4 Administrators (krishani, sumira, lisa, michelle)
+	- orders (received as quotes, converted in to Sales Orders, then converted into invoices)
-	- orders
+	- purchase orders
 	- invoicing
-	- payables
+	- receivables
 	- on hold
 	- accounting
 	- customers
 	- reports
-- Accounting dept (lyra, Lisa)
+5 Accounting dept (lyra, Lisa)
 	- everything administrators have +
+	- Payables
 	- Banking
 	- Journal Entries
-- Warehouse crew
+6 Warehouse crew
 	- dispatch centre tasks
 	- inventory centre